adi3e08/adi3e08.github.io/_portfolio/portfolio-2.md

 title: "Physics-Informed Model-Based Reinforcement Learning"
 permalink: /research/pimbrl
 date: 2022-12-05
-excerpt: 'We use physics-informed neural networks to train a model-based RL algorithm.'
+excerpt: 'We use physics-informed neural networks to train a model-based RL algorithm.
+We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions.'
 author_profile: False
 ---
-This work is under review.
-Link to preprint [here](https://arxiv.org/abs/2212.02179){:target="_blank"}.

 We apply reinforcement learning (RL) to robotics.
 One of the drawbacks of traditional RL algorithms has been their poor sample efficiency.
 One approach to improve the sample efficiency is model-based RL.
 Our model-based RL algorithm iterates over three steps,
 - Environment Interaction : Interact with the environment and gather data.
 - Model Learning : Use the gathered data to learn a model of the environment (transition dynamics and reward function).